Trust Engagement Committee

 Geoff was formerly CEO of Hammersmith & Fulham Council and NHS Hammersmith & Fulham, having previously been the Director of Social Services and the honorary secretary of the Association of Directors of Social Services.

-Paul Corrigan is a former senior health adviser to Tony Blair and is an adjunct professor of health policy at Imperial College, London, and adjunct professor of public health at the Chinese University of Hong Kong.
+Paul Corrigan is a former senior health adviser to Tony Blair.
+Presently, he is an adjunct professor of health policy at Imperial College, London, and adjunct professor of public health at the Chinese University of Hong Kong.